TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 #### Terminals

-Terminals are like the building blocks of your language—the "words" or symbols you work with.
+Terminals are like the building blocks of your language: the "words" or symbols you work with.
 For example, in English, a terminal might be a word like “muffin” or a punctuation mark like “!”.
 Basically, a terminal is something you can write down, and it can't be broken into smaller parts.

 If we switch to mathematical expressions, terminals could be numbers like `5` or `42.78`, or symbols like `+` and `*`.